patricjansson/riksgransen/README.md

 Riksgränsen - Better Express.js Routing
 ===========

-Riksgränsen inverst routing in  Express.js and dynamically adds CRUD and REST support by defining routes as a JSON-object.
+Riksgränsen inverst routing in  Express.js and dynamically adds CRUD and RESTful support by defining routes as a JSON-object.
 To try it out have a look at [rikgransen.js source] (https://github.com/patricjansson/riksgransen/blob/master/rikgransen.js)

 The core structure JSON-object
 ------------------------------